j25nkh/TIL/README.md

 # TIL

-> Archive of notes gernerated in the process of lifelong learing, since 2022.09.
+> Archive of notes gernerated in the process of lifelong learing, `since 2022.09`.

 ---